bergmann-max/endoflife-monitor/README.md

 Shell script that reads a list of products and versions from a CSV file, queries the [endoflife.date](https://endoflife.date) API, and prints their End-of-Life (EOL) dates.
-The script emits machine-friendly CSV output so you can feed it directly into other tools or automation, but you can just as well run it manually and inspect the results in your terminal.
+The script emits machine-friendly CSV output so you can feed it directly into other tools or automation, and of course you can run it manually to review the results in your terminal.

 ## Features